 - Choose carefully.
-Does music support tone and message? - Don't choose distracting music! - Music should be dropped in volume in your editing software as to not be too loud or drown out narration or other information - In techincal terms, I typically reduce audio by -8 dB while often boosting spoken audio by +1 or +2dB
+Does music support tone and message? - Don't choose distracting music! - Music should be dropped in volume in your editing software.
+Do not drown out narration or other voices. - In techincal terms, I typically reduce music by -8 dB or more while often boosting spoken audio by +1 or +2dB